2026 Canadian Orienteering Festival

 Contours: 5 m

-Scale: 1:7500 or 1:10000 – as indicated in the Class Information
+Scale: 1:7500 or 1:10000

 Terrain: The White Rock Recreation area was an abandoned gypsum quarry.
 The forest is mature with dense areas of new growth.
 Evidence of mining on the surface and underground is quite prominent.
 The abandoned mines are collapsing, forming sink holes and ponds throughout the landscape.
 The elevation change is moderate with short steep inclines.